What NOT to do when cooking turkey

 Herbs come from the leaves of non-woody plants (think of basil).
 They are primarily used for savory dishes and are typically used in larger amounts than spices would be.

 Spices, on the other hand, are obtained from roots, flowers, fruits, seeds or bark.
-Spices are usually more potent and are used in smaller portions than herbs.
+Spices are usually more potent and

 I know that there are tons of resources out there for meal planning.
 For planning a month’s worth of meals to fix in one day.
 To have 7 meals on hand for cooking at anytime.